lfdelzam/Euka_RNA_Input_POGENOM/README.md

 "freebayes_parameters": "-C 4 -p 1 --pooled-continuous --read-max-mismatch-fraction 0.05 --min-alternate-fraction 0.01 -q 15",
   Parameters used during variant calling.
   By default, freebayes exclude duplicates marked as such in alignments.
-  If you want to include duplicates, use the tag ``--use-duplicate-reads`` and remove "-F 1024" in "samtools_view_alignment_extra_filters".
+  If you want to include duplicates, use the tag ``--use-duplicate-reads`` and use "-f 2 -F 12" in "samtools_view_alignment_extra_filters".
   The flag ``-q --min-base-quality Q``, exclude alleles from analysis if their supporting base quality is less than Q.

 "vcffilter_qual": "'QUAL > 20'"